How to Upcycle a Pine Chest of Drawers

 The upcycled drawers primed

-A coat (or three) of paint
+A Coat (or three) of Paint

 The paint I chose was the beautiful Goddess Ashwagandha by Fusion Mineral Paint.
 It reminds me of the classic by Farrow and Ball, Elephant’s Breath.